cbordier/axway-open-docs/content/en/docs/central/connect-api-manager/agent-variables.md

 | LOG_OUTPUT                              | The output for the log lines (stdout, file, both).                                                                                                                                                                                                                                                                                                                                                                                                                                                                                      |   |
 | LOG_PATH                                | The path (relative or absolute) to save logs files, if output type file or both.                                                                                                                                                                                                                                                                                                                                                                                                                                                        |   |

-Note: for logging, it is recommended to set it up in the agent configuration file to keep the log separated for each agent.
+Note: For logging, it is recommended to set it up in the agent configuration file to keep the log separated for each agent.

 ### Specific variables for Discovery Agent